austincloudguru/ansible-role-splunk-forwarder/README.md

     splunk_forwarder_default_index:         # Set to the index that the forwarder should use i.e. "default"
     splunk_forwarder_default_sourcetype:    # Set the Source type i.e. "nginx"

-You also need to set what logs to forward.
-You can do so using a list:

-    splunk_forwarder_logs:
-      - { 'path': '/var/log/nginx/access.log', 'sourcetype': 'nginx', 'index': 'nginx' }
-      - { 'path': '/var/log/nginx/error.log', 'sourcetype': 'nginx', 'index': 'nginx' }

 Dependencies
 ------------